 Warsaw real estate is some of the most expensive in Minnesota, although Warsaw house values don't compare to the most expensive real estate in the U.S.

-Warsaw is a blue-collar town, with 38.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Warsaw, you'll notice that it is more blue-collar than most other communities in America.
+38.01% of Warsaw’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Warsaw is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Warsaw who work in sales jobs (17.42%), management occupations (11.99%), and teaching (6.33%).

 Warsaw is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Warsaw’s overall crime rate is lower than average for the country.

-Being a small town, Warsaw does not have a public transit system used by locals to get to and from work.
+Warsaw is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Warsaw in 2022 was $47,082, which is wealthy relative to Minnesota and the nation.
 This equates to an annual income of $188,328 for a family of four.
 However, Warsaw contains both very wealthy and poor people as well.